and create the perfect wax seal !

 The easiest way to clear the seal is to remove the engraved stamp end from the handle and soak in white spirits over night to soften the sealing wax.

-WHITE SPIRIT IS HIGHLY INFLAMABLE, GREAT CAUTION SHOULD BE USED WHEN COMBINING ANY FORM OF HEAT AND A FLAMABLE LIQUID TOGETHER.
+WHITE SPIRIT IS HIGHLY INFLAMMABLE, GREAT CAUTION SHOULD BE USED WHEN COMBINING ANY FORM OF HEAT AND A FLAMMABLE LIQUID TOGETHER.

 After a few attempts the clogged up wax will all be gone and the seal will once again be able to continue being used.
 Please note that as earlier stated the seal works best when cold so do try to allow a period of time in the freezer compartment prior to using once more, and remember to remove the heat source from under you’re liquid wax while waiting to re-commence once your seal has cooled sufficiently